 (c) whether the quantities of installed F-Gases have been recycled or reclaimed, including the name and address of the recycling or reclamation facility and, where applicable, the certificate number;

 (d) the quantity of F-Gases recovered;

 (e) the identity of the undertaking which installed, serviced, maintained and where applicable repaired or decommissioned the equipment, including, where applicable, the number of its certificate;

 (f) the dates and results of the checks carried out under Article 4(1) to (3);

 (g) if the equipment was decommissioned, the measures taken to recover and dispose of the F-Gases.

-With the aim of helping operators of F-Gas containing equipment to comply with the above-mentioned requirements, EFCTC decided update and redesign the original logbook.
+With the aim of helping operators of F-Gas containing equipment to comply with the above-mentioned requirements, EFCTC published a logbook.
 The 2014 version includes: